Common envelope jets supernovae with a black hole companion as possible high energy neutrino sources: Neutrino production inside the jets

 where $a$ and $b$ are integer numbers.
 The charged pions decay very quickly producing neutrinos and muons that decay as well

 The production of high energy neutrinos is accompanied by the emission of $\gamma$-rays through the decay of neutral pions (e.g., \citealt{Stanev2006})

-From kinematic considerations, the neutrinos can carry away $\zeta \simeq 5\%$ of the protons energy (e.g., \citealt{Palladinoetal2020}).
-Therefore, to produce neutrinos with observed energies $E_{\rm \nu} \gtrsim 10^{15} \eV$ as detected by IceCube, it is sufficient to accelerate protons to observed energies of $2\times 10^{16} \eV$.
+From kinematic considerations, the neutrinos can carry away $\zeta \simeq 5\%$ of the protons energy (e.g., \citealt{Palladinoetal2020}).However, if the pions suffer from coolings before they decay (equation \ref{eq:PionMuonDecay}), this fraction could be much smaller (e.g., \citealt{Kimuraetal2018}).
+We compute the critical energies for which the cooling of pions by synchrotron, hadronic processes and adiabatic expansion (of the internal shock) becomes important, and find that for the parameters of our model these energies are several orders of magnitude larger than our typical pion energies (which are about $20\%$ of the protons energy).
+Performing the same computations for muons we come to the same conclusion.
+Therefore, meson cooling is not important in our scenario, and to produce neutrinos with observed energies $E_{\rm \nu} \gtrsim 10^{15} \eV$ as detected by IceCube, it is sufficient to accelerate protons to energies of $\approx 4\times 10^{16} \eV$ as we find in equation (\ref{eq:Emax_p_gamma}).
 Even if we take the more recent results of \cite{RouletVissani2020} who argue for a much smaller percentage of $\zeta \simeq1\%$, due to the large uncertainties it is still safe to conclude that the proton energies in our CEJSN high energy neutrinos scenario (equation \ref{eq:Emax_p_gamma} and \ref{eq:Emax_obs_p_gamma}) are sufficiently high to produce very energetic neutrinos.